latest nhpb_banner 1__compressed2

 Payment Plans and Extensions – This is usually offered to qualified customers on a one off basis.
 Low income and struggling customers can request an extended payment arrangement or one-time extension.
 This option is offered for individuals that are unable to pay their bill on time or that have received a disconnection notice.
 AEP does what they can to provide a little extra time to help pay your electric bill.

-American Electric Power will offer qualified customers the Texas PIPP Plus option.
-This is an updated version of a program that Texas had in place years ago.
-PIPP Plus will make monthly payments more affordable for qualified low income customers on a year-round basis.
+American Electric Power in Texas will make monthly payments more affordable for qualified low income customers on a year-round basis.
 A customer will need to commit to making payments, and if they continue to pay their utility and electric bills on time then the AEP account will be credited to relieve the remainder of the monthly bill.
 It will also eliminate a portion of the older debt on the customer’s account.
-To learn more about, or to apply to PIPP Plus, you can dial AEP.
-Or feel free to call the Public Utilities Commission of Texas at 1-800-686-7826 or dial Texas Department of Development at 1-800-282-0880.

-Another of the leading resources is the LITE-UP Texas Program.
-It is a discount program.
+Another of the leading resources is the the AEP discount program.
+(This is version of the former LITE-UP Texas Program).
 Assistance is for qualified low-income and working poor individuals that live in an area where they can choose their own service provider.
 Any type of credit or discount is offered during the hotter months of May, June, July, August and September.

 Community action agencies administer and process applications for customers from all AEP companies.
 If funding permits, a qualified applicant may receive up to $600 for their bills.
 Each local community action agency screens applicants and each one will determine who will receive financial assistance.
 In order to qualify, recipients must be reside at the service address in question, be AEP Texas Central and North customers and be financially responsible for monthly electricity expenses.
 In addition several income restrictions are in place.